 The debugging level and a file for the debugging output are specified in Lines 14 and 15.
-The output file is specified on Line 16.
+The output - output are specified in Lines 14 and 15.
+The output 7 file is specified on Line 16.
 Standard GSLIB conventions are followed.
 The number of realizations is specified in Line 17.
-The grid in standard GSLIB conventions is specified on Lines 18, 19 and 20.
+The grid in standard - GSLIB conventions is specified on Lines 18, 19 and 20.
 The random number seed is in Line 21.